Understanding the Detailed Process of Grinding Coffee Beans: A Barista’s Hard Work

-Grinding coffee bean-by-bean is up there with cryogenic grinding, double grinding and re-processing as a sort of impractical perfection — all of which are generally dismissed as inappropriate for the commercial environment.
-Wet grinding isn’t a thing — it was just a dream of the early third wavers — nevertheless let’s throw that in there too.
-Cryogenic grinding is a thing, however in this article we’re gonna explain how it was that we found a real world practical use for bean-by-bean grinding.
+Grinding coffee bean-by-bean is up there with cryogenic grinding, double grinding and re-processing as a kind of impractical perfection — all of which are generally dismissed as inappropriate for the commercial environment.
+Wet grinding isn’t a thing — it was just a dream of the early third wavers — but let’s throw that in there too.
+Cryogenic grinding is a thing, but in this post we’re gonna explain how it was that we found a real world practical use for bean-by-bean grinding.

 To date, the best investigation into bean-by-bean grinding was carried out by astrophysicist-cum-barista Prof Jonathan Gagne.
-A few years back, some of his subscribers were concerned about how the widespread uptake of single-dose grinding (where you throw a pre weighed dose of beans into an empty grinder hopper) would alter the way coffee grinders conduct, compared to when the beans are fed into the burrs via a full hopper.
-Jonathan managed to show that the difference was real however possibly negligible; i.e. just a couple of beans at the end would experience the so-called popcorn effect and grind a little bit more coarsely.
+A few years back, some of his subscribers were concerned about how the widespread uptake of single-dose grinding (where you throw a pre weighed dose of beans into an empty grinder hopper) would change the way coffee grinders perform, compared to when the beans are fed into the burrs via a full hopper.
+Jonathan managed to show that the difference was real but possibly negligible; i.e. just a couple of beans at the end would experience the so-called popcorn effect and grind a little more coarsely.

 There are two terms you need to know before you read any further.